Share On Social!

 “I was strangled nearly to death, but I didn’t have anyone to talk to because it is frowned upon for cops to be weak,” Hernandez said.

 Officers put their lives on the line every day, but the stigma of mental health is so bad that they don’t get the care they need.
 Police officers die from suicide 2.4 times as often as from homicides, according to the Final Report.
-Also, poor nutrition, lack of physical activity, sleep deprivation and substance abuse account for a large proportion of officer injuries and deaths.
+Also, poor nutrition, lack of physical activity, sleep deprivation and substance use disorder account for a large proportion of officer injuries and deaths.

 “An officer whose capabilities, judgment, and behavior are adversely affected by poor physical or psychological health not only may be of little use to the community he or she serves but also may be a danger to the community and to other officers,” according to the Final Report.